 The industry acknowledges that a transformation is necessary and that renewable energy is the future, but it faces many uncertainties, including:

-In this discussion paper we present our view on the future of the energy market and propose that to get there, we need to recognise distributed energy resources as our primary sources of power, treat the grid as the energy ‘highway’ to facilitate energy sharing and fossil-fuel power plants as back-up until we no longer need them.
+In this discussion paper we present our view of the energy market and propose that, to meet our energy goals, we need to focus on creating empowered energy consumers who are in control of their energy ecosystems.
+It is only then that we can leverage distributed energy resources as our primary sources of power, treat the grid as the energy ‘highway’ and fossil-fuel power plants as backup until we no longer need them.

 But this transformation requires a coordinated effort and input from all participants in the energy value chain.
 As such, we invite you to join the conversation.